RishavMishraRM/Snake_Game/README.md

 Steps in Implemeting this Snake Game :- <br>
-- Part 1: Basics of Reinforcement Learning and Deep Q Learning. <br>
+- Part 1: Basics of Reinforcement Learning and Deep Q Learning knowledge. <br>
 - Part 2: Environment setup and implement the Snake game. <br>
 - Part 3: Implementing a agent that will control the game. <br>
 - Part 4: Implement the neural network to predict the moves of snake and train it. <br>